 Assessor: Appraises all general property in the City of Racine to establish the City’s portion of the property tax assessment bill.

-Building Department: Responsible for the administration and enforcement of the City and State Building, Heating, Plumbing, Electrical, and Zoning Codes.
+Building Division: Responsible for the administration and enforcement of the City and State Building, Heating, Plumbing, Electrical, and Zoning Codes.

 City Clerk: Serves as the official records custodian for City Government and is responsible for the issuance of approximately 50 different types of licenses.
 The Clerk & Treasurer’s Office is also responsible for all elections and the collection of tax payments in the City of Racine.